microsoft/Kusto-Query-Language/doc/dcountif-aggfunction.md

 ## Returns

-Returns an estimate of the number of distinct values of *Expr* of rows for which *Predicate* evaluates to `true` in the group.
+Returns an estimate of the number of distinct values of *Expr* for rows in which *Predicate* evaluates to `true`.

 > [!TIP]
 > `dcountif()` may return an error in cases where all, or none of the rows pass the `Predicate` expression.